Boxing at the 1962 British Empire and Commonwealth Games

 Boxing at the 1962 British Empire and Commonwealth Games was the seventh appearance of the Boxing at the Commonwealth Games.
 The events were held in Perth, Australia, and featured contests in ten weight classes.

 The boxing events were held in the Perry Lakes Basketball Stadium.
 Ghana topped the boxing medal table by virtue of winning two gold medals and four silver medals.
+Albert Turmel won the first Commonwealth Games medal ever for Jersey.